-In 1989, Robert Walker, consummate traveler of seven continents and dedicated career educator, established this named scholarship to honor his parents Earl and Minnie, longtime residents and community leaders in Strongs, Michigan.
-Earl Walker is remembered as “Slippery” Walker, professional wrestler of the 1930s.
+In 1989, Robert Walker, consummate traveler of seven continents and dedicated career educator, established this named scholarship to honor his parents Earl and Minnie, longtime residents and community leaders in Strongs, Mich.
+Earl is remembered as “Slippery” Walker, professional wrestler of the 1930s.
 He was a subject in John T. Nevill’s book, Wanderings, which offered tales of northern Michigan.
 Earl was also known as one of the last of the old-time politicians who took a personal interest in every person of his district.
 He served as a democrat in the local political spectrum for more than 50 years.
-Minnie, in addition to raising four sons and two daughters, was the postmaster for Strongs for 30 years, beginning in 1933.
-Upon his death in April 2001, Bob continued his family’s legacy by designating the LSSU named scholarship as a beneficiary of his estate.
+Minnie, in addition to raising four sons and two daughters, was the Strongs, MI postmaster for 30 years.
+Upon his death in 2001, Robert continued his family’s legacy by naming LSSU as a beneficiary of his estate.
 Successful candidates must demonstrate academic excellence.